-• A new 7.5-kilometre pipeline will be built to transfer drinking water from Numurkah Water Treatment Plant to Katunga Water Treatment Plant.
+• A 7.5km pipeline delivering treated drinking water from Numurkah to Katunga

-• A new pump station and 500-kilolitre tank will be built at the Numurkah Water Treatment Plant to support the pipeline.
+• A new pump station and 1ML drinking water storage tank at the Numurkah Water Treatment Plant

-This project addresses feedback received from customers about the hardness of the water supply and its impact on household appliances.
+The new Katunga water supply pipeline delivers a reliable long-term drinking water supply for customers through to 2060 and improves overall water quality.
+This project addresses feedback received from customers about the hardness of the previous groundwater supply and its impact on household appliances.

 Frequently asked questions (FAQs)